Tutorial

 )

-Here’s a slightly fancier version where we combine facets with (by) colour grouping, add a background fill to the facet text, and also add back the original values to our model predictions.
+Here’s a slightly fancier version where we combine facets with (by) colour grouping, add a background fill to the facet text, and also overlay the original values alongside our model predictions.
 For this particular example, we’ll use the facet = "by" convenience shorthand to facet along the same month variable as the colour grouping.
 But you can easily specify different by and facet variables if that’s what your data support.

 tinyplot(